 - Unusual mood changes, including worry, sadness, irritability, or anger: You know your loved ones best.
 If someone seems off, they might need help.

-If you or someone you know is struggling, the Laborers’ Support Network offers counseling and other mental health services included in your Health & Welfare benefit.
+If you or someone you know is struggling, the Laborers’ Support Network offers counseling and other mental health services for Laborers and their dependents, all included in your Health & Welfare benefit.
 Reach out by calling 1-800-522-6763.